tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 });
 ```

-`generateNewOrderId()` is available on every REST client, including `MainClient`, `USDMClient`, `CoinMClient`, and `PortfolioClient`.
+`generateNewOrderId()` is available on every REST API client, including `MainClient`, `USDMClient`, `CoinMClient`, and `PortfolioClient`.
 The client already knows its product group, so the generated ID uses the right Binance-compatible prefix.

 If you want to include a small piece of your own context in the client order ID, such as a take-profit marker or strategy step, use the product prefix from the client and append your suffix: